Is There a Dimmer Outlook Ahead for Valero Energy Corporation (VLO)?

 VLO’s Market Performance

-VLO stocks went down by -13.62% for the week, with a monthly drop of -21.20% and a quarterly performance of -12.60%, while its annual performance rate touched 11.63%.
-The volatility ratio for the week stands at 3.73% while the volatility levels for the past 30 days are set at 3.32% for Valero Energy Corporation.
-The simple moving average for the period of the last 20 days is -17.51% for VLO stocks with a simple moving average of -4.70% for the last 200 days.
+VLO stocks went up by 5.85% for the week, with a monthly drop of -19.81% and a quarterly performance of -7.06%, while its annual performance rate touched 13.04%.
+The volatility ratio for the week stands at 3.03% while the volatility levels for the past 30 days are set at 3.29% for Valero Energy Corporation.
+The simple moving average for the period of the last 20 days is -7.58% for VLO stocks with a simple moving average of 0.05% for the last 200 days.

 Analysts’ Opinion of VLO